sjbiaga/kittens/traverse-2-chain/README.md

 What happens is that the defer corresponding to the leftmost number (`10`) is the last value assigned to `flist`: so, like the value `a` (bound to `10`) and the function `f`, `rhs100` is _captured_  as part of the _closure_ argument to `G.map2Eval` (line #26).
 But this would mean that the "last" defer captures `rhs100`, which captures `rhs1000` (line #14), and so on, upwards...
-This is the _heap_ that is build, where the program resides.
+This is the _heap_ that is built, where the program resides.

 Now, line #33 has a little added to it, which yields a `FlatMap(flist, identity andThen Now(_))` object - for uniformity.
 Upon the invocation of `Eval#value` (line #33), the "last" defer will be the first to be `evaluate`d: but how can we "pull" it out